 Much of Canada’s natural gas lies in Alberta and British Columbia, close to the West Coast where LNG plants and marine shipping facilities can be built with an aim to supply natural gas to overseas markets.

 Among the current B.C.
 LNG facilities proposed, under construction or operating are:

 Plans to export about 2.1 million tonnes per annum (MTPA) over 40 years, or about 300 million cubic feet per day (MMcf/d).
 In April 2022, the company confirmed that it had issued a Notice to Proceed to its construction contractor.
 Major construction on the $1.6-billion project is expected to start in 2023, with an anticipated completion date around 2027.

 Since 1971, FortisBC has operated a facility that supplies LNG domestically to fuel trucks, buses and ferries.
 The facility was recently expanded and a small amount of this increased production is being shipped to China’s Top Speed Energy (TSE).
 In February 2020, Fortis filed plans with the Impact Assessment Agency of Canada and the B.C.
 Environmental Assessment Office to further expand the facility’s capacity.
 In partnership with TSE, Fortis is planning another small LNG facility at Terrace, B.C.
 If approved, construction could begin in 2021 with operations (limited marine fuelling) beginning as early as 2022. (source: Tilbury Pacific).

-Canada’s standards governing exploration, production, transport and use of hydrocarbon resources are rigorous — more so than most other natural gas and LNG producing nations such as Russia, Qatar and the U.S. Canada’s industry also has other advantages that make our natural gas and LNG desirable on the world market:
+Canada’s standards governing exploration, production, transport and use of hydrocarbon resources are rigorous — more so than most other natural gas and LNG producing nations such as Russia and Qatar.
+Canada’s industry also has other advantages that make our natural gas and LNG desirable on the world market:

 - The availability of a huge, high-quality natural gas resource in B.C. and Alberta can enable Canada to be a reliable and competitive supplier to global markets.